sunray-ley/rusty-grep/README.md

 rustygrep --help
 ```

+## Contributing

+Contributions to Craterfinder are welcome!
+If you have any suggestions or questions, please open an issue or pull request on GitHub.

 ## License

-RustyGrep is open source software released under the MIT License.
-See the `LICENSE` file for details.
+Craterfinder is distributed under the MIT License.
+Please refer to the [LICENSE](https://github.com/sunray-ley/craterfinder/blob/main/LICENSE) file for more information.

-## Contributing

-Contributions are welcome!
-If you have a bug fix, feature request, or other improvement, please submit a pull request or open an issue on GitHub: https://github.com/yourusername/rustygrep

-## Acknowledgments

-RustyGrep was inspired by the classic Unix `grep` command and built using the Rust programming language and its ecosystem of tools and libraries.
-Thank you to the Rust community for creating such a fantastic language!